joshuapsteele/joshuapsteele.github.io/content/blog/2022-11-08-questions-worth-asking-self-elicitation-questions.md

 - What would this look like if it were easy?
 - How can I throw money at this problem?
 How can I “waste” money to improve the quality of my life?
 - No hurry, no pause.

+## Useful questions for reframing ([Derek Sivers, Useful Not True](https://sive.rs/u))

+### When something goes wrong

+- What’s great about this?
+- How can I use this to my advantage?
+- Does this change the goal, or the path, or nothing?
+- How can I reduce the downsides?

+### When changing direction

+- When I was at my happiest, what was I doing?
+- What have I strongly wanted for the longest time?
+- What’s the opposite of what I usually do?
+- Which of my old beliefs are not serving me?
+- Forget me.
+What would be most helpful for others?

+### When stuck

+- What is my one top priority now?
+- How can I begin without waiting for anything?
+- What advice would I love to hear from an all-knowing sage?
+- What am I doing that’s actually a distraction?
+- Instead of avoiding mistakes, how can I make more to learn faster?
+- Who can help?

+### To make peace with what’s out of your control

+- What happens if I ignore it and do nothing?
+- Should I learn a lesson from this, or just move on?
+- How can I blame no one, and see this as nobody’s fault?
+- How can I be OK no matter what happens?